cusbg/MolArt/README.md

 - Visualization of protein structure as provided by LiteMol
 - Annotation of protein sequence as provided by ProtVista
+- Mapping of structure on corresponding substring in the sequence
 - Automatic retrieval of sequence data based on UniProt ID and corresponding experimental structures from PDB
-- Mapping of structure on corresponding substring in the sequence
 - Retrieval of predicted models from [SWISS-MODEL Repository](https://swissmodel.expasy.org/repository) (SMR) if no PDB structure is available
 - Controlling transparency of the structure to see both cartoon and surface view of the structure
-- Hovering over position in sequence to highligt it in structure and vice versa
+- Hovering over position in sequence to highlight it in structure and vice versa
 - Color overlay any sequence feature over the structure
 - Color overlay all sequence features of given type over the structure
 - Color overlay individual variation over the structure